imjord/rust_readme_generator/README.md

-  The best readme generator made in rust
+  A readme generator that i originally made in node. rewritten in rust. a readme for mern projects.